Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case: Analysis on generic and special part

 Define and

-Henceforth, we define the \emph{generic part} of the manifold as $U\setminus \mathfrak{M}(s,t)$ and the \emph{special part} as $\mathfrak{M}(s,t)$.
+Henceforth, we define the \emph{generic part} of the manifold as $U\setminus \mathfrak{M}(s,t)$ and the \emph{special part} as $\mathfrak{M}(s,t)$. \\

-We first estimate the number of points in the generic part of the manifold.
+We first estimate the number of points in the manifold's generic part.
 Towards this end, we prove the following proposition. \begin{proposition} Let $\mathbf{f}$ and $U$ be as in Proposition \ref{prop:Key}.
-Then, for any $s\in\N$, for any ball $B \subset U$ , and all sufficiently large $t$, we have
+Then, given any ball $B \subseteqq U$, the following holds for sufficiently large $t\in \N$:

 \end{proposition} The proof of Proposition \ref{prop:counting generic} relies on the following counting estimate: